Assessment in State Certificate Examinations

 Motion 67 – That ASTI members refuse to assess their own students for school certification. (the JC profile of achievement) this is now policy and is currently being implemented under the directive).

-In accordance with ASTI policy on class size the following are the maximum class sizes which should be permitted in schools:
+In accordance with the ASTI directive on class size the following are the maximum class sizes which should be permitted in schools:

 |Leaving Cert Applied||24|